elewa-academy/Fundamentals/00-motivation-studying/README.md

 Fortunately studying and learning are skills you can improve.
 Keeping an organized study journal is the first step.

 In this project you will learn a way of organizing and hosting your notes that will allow you to easily access them by date or by topic.
-Along the way you will learn how to work on git/GitHub, how to build and deploy A project, and the difference between source code & runtime execution.
+Along the way you will learn how to work on git/GitHub, how to build and deploy a project, create a complete GitHub repository, and the difference between source code & runtime.
 Committing yourself to maintaining your notes repository will enable you learn how to manage a growing code-base without the added complexity of dealing with real code.

+As your notes grow, and as your understanding changes, you will find yourself having to do more frequent and more challenging _refactors_.
+This is the exact same growing pains you will experience with a real software development project.

 So teach yourself how to learn, how to code, and how to manage source code.
 It'll be a little tedious right now but your future self will thank you.